 No, only that it helps you to control your own mind more effectively.
-Research has shown that a person will only do what they really want under hypnotic suggestion, and that stage performances generally are acting out what is expected of them.
+Research has shown that a person will only do what they really want under hypnotic suggestion.
+Stage performances generally are acting out what is expected of them.

 Do I need someone to drive me home after Hypnotherapy?

-No, Hypnotherapy is not sleep, it’s focused attention, you will be able to function as well after as you did before.
+No, Hypnotherapy is not sleep.
+It’s focused attention.
+You will be able to function as well after a session as you did before.

 Is hypnosis real?

-Hypnosis is a normal state of aroused, attentive and highly focused concentration — comparable to being so absorbed in a movie or novel that one loses awareness of his or her surroundings.
+Hypnosis is a normal state of aroused, attentive and highly focused concentration.
+It is comparable to being so absorbed in a movie or novel that one loses awareness of his or her surroundings.